BruceDone/scrapy_demo/README.md

 #################

 ###
-this project will release the most website while i crawled , hope this will you ,if this project helps you please give me a start ,thanks :)
+this project will release the most websites while i crawled , hope this will help you,if this project helps you, please give it a start ,thanks :)
 ###